zulip/zulip/docs/testing.md

     and the various assert statements available are documented here:
     <http://docs.casperjs.org/en/latest/modules/tester.html#the-tester-prototype>
--   Casper uses CSS3 selectors; you can often save time by testing and debugigng your selectors on the relevant page of the Zulip development app in the Chrome javascript console by using e.g.
+-   Casper uses CSS3 selectors; you can often save time by testing and debugging your selectors on the relevant page of the Zulip development app in the Chrome javascript console by using e.g.
     `$$("#settings-dropdown")`.
 -   The test suite uses a smaller set of default user accounts and other